Apply to the PEI Climate Challenge Fund

 You will be asked to include the following information in your application:

 - A description of how you will determine if the project has been successful (max.
 250 words).

-- A brief description of how your organization/project will directly involve the communities it seeks to serve in the decision-making and implementation of the work (max.
-250 words)
+- A description of how the project will involve the people or communities it intends to support (max.
+250 words).

 - A description on the communications plan for your project, and how your project will influence others to take climate action, or contribute to building capacity or learning opportunities (max.
-250 words)
+250 words).

 Who will review my application?